-VOTE BY INTERNET - anyweight of the second second of scan the QR Barcode above Use the internet to brandmit your voting instructions and for electronic delivery of information up until 11:58 pm.
-Et on May (7, 2022.
-Any eyour provid card in hand when you access the website and follow the instructions to obtain your rectricts and to create an electronic voting instruction form.
+VOTE BY INTERNET - www.proxyvote.com or scan the QR Barcode above Use the Internet to transmit your voting instructions and for electronic delivery of information up until 11:59 p.m.
+ET on May 24, 2023.
+Have your proxy card in hand when you access the website and follow the instructions to obtain your records and to create an electronic voting instruction form.

-VOTE BY PERSON If you stand And Technology Inc.'s 2022 Annual Meeting of Stockholders, you may vote in person.
-You will need to equasit a Safetri at the annual meeting.
-If you are a bandhold where, in order to you and automatic and a standard and a standard and a standard where in the standard of record that authorities you to do so.
+VOTE BY PERSON If you attend Avid Technology, Inc.'s 2023 Annual Meeting of Stockholders, you may vote in person.
+You will need to request a ballot at the Annual Meeting, If you are a beneficial owner, in order to vote in person at the Annual Meeting, you must obtain a legal proxy from the stockholder of record that authorizes you to do so.

-VOTE BY MAL.
-Mark, gry and data your proxy card and neturnitin the postage-paid envelops we have provided or ratium if to Avit Tachmology, fic., dio Broadridge, 51 Marceds: Way Edgewood, NY 11717, Rease allow softwart time for making at only proxy Cards received by us priorito the annual meeting will be deemed counted and valid.
+Figure provides the stock hole of needed that adultities you to do so.
+VOTE BY MAIL Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Avid Technology, Inc., do Broadridge, 51 Mercedes Way, Edgewood, NY 11717.
+Please allow sufficient time for mailing as only proxy cards received by us prior to the Annual Meeting will be deemed counted and valid.